Gorenstein injective filtrations over rings with dualizing complexes: Abstract

 \section{Abstract}

 Let $R$ be a commutative noetherian ring.
-Enochs and Huang [EH] proved that over a Gorenstein ring of Krull dimension $d$, every Gorenstein injective module admits a filtration of Gorenstein injective submodules.
-In this paper, we extend this result for a ring admitting a dualizing complex.
-For a Gorenstein injective $R$-module $G$, we provide a filtration via Auslander categories and the other filtration via the section functors.
+Enochs and Huang [EH] proved that over a Gorenstein ring of Krull dimension $d$, every Gorenstein injective module admits a finite filtration of Gorenstein injective submodules.
+In this paper, we extend this result to rings admitting a dualizing complex and we provide such filtrations using Auslander categories and section functors.